-While there are a lot of things to do in Lombok, the island has a reputation as being a difficult island to explore.
+While there are a lot of things to do in Lombok, the island has a reputation as being a difficult place to explore.
 That is changing.
 Over the last five years new roads have been built and the international airport has opened.
-In expectation in a surging number of tourists new hotels are popping up all over the island.
 A combination of cheap hotels and good infrastructure has made Lombok an increasingly popular tourism destination.

 Arranged Your Trip to Lombok?
 Check Out: